engaging a freelancer

-- an IRS Form W-9, Request for Taxpayer Identification Number and Certification, which is needed up front, to gather contact information and a valid tax identification number; and
+- an IRS Form W-9, Request for Taxpayer Identification Number and Certification, which is needed up front, to gather my current contact information and my valid tax identification number; and

-- an IRS Form 1099-MISC, Miscellaneous Information and Nonemployee Compensation, which is needed to report the contractor’s total annual income at the end of each tax year.
+- an IRS Form 1099-MISC, a Miscellaneous Information and Nonemployee Compensation form, which is needed to report the total amount of annual payments to me at the end of each tax year.

-As the contract administrator, you are not required to file a 1099-MISC annually, unless you pay a contractor more than $600 within one calendar/tax year.
+As the contract administrator, you are not required to file a 1099-MISC annually, unless you’ve paid me more than $600 within one calendar/tax year.
 To satisfy your IRS obligation, you must send a completed 1099-MISC to the IRS and the contract worker before January 31st of the following year.

 For added IRS protection, you’ll want to keep documents and records that can prove the person you’ve hired is a contract worker rather than an employee.
 The burden of proof is on you to prove this, as the IRS usually assumes the person is an employee unless you can prove otherwise.
 But proof is not difficult to obtain—any documentation that indicates a separation is helpful.